Louisiana DCFS is recruiting foster parents

 DCFS is hoping other families will step in to make a difference in a child’s life.

-“These kids are coming from our community and I think our community is the one that needs to step up and surround them and show them that love,” said Becky Donagey, DCFS.
+“These kids are coming from our community and I think our community is the one that needs to step up and surround them and show them that love,” said Department of Social Services Child Welfare Specialist Becky Donagey.
 “You can do that in many, many ways but one of the ways you can do that is through fostering.”

 You can also help by volunteering during the Geaux for Kids “Give Back, Geaux Pack” event.